Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 What is the best breakfast for Pitta dosha?

-The ideal Pitta breakfast is cooling and sustaining: overnight oats with coconut and sweet berries, fresh fruit with a small amount of granola, or avocado toast on sourdough.
-Avoid skipping breakfast as it causes sharp hunger.
+The ideal Pitta breakfast is cooling and sustaining.
+Overnight oats with coconut and sweet berries.
+Fresh fruit with a small amount of granola.
+Avocado toast on sourdough.
+Don't skip breakfast.
+It causes sharp hunger that turns into irritability.

 Can Pitta types eat spicy food?

-Pitta should avoid very hot spices like chilli, cayenne, and raw garlic.
-However, mildly warming spices like cumin, coriander, turmeric, and fennel are beneficial and actually cool Pitta from a digestive perspective.
+Pitta should avoid very hot spices like chilli, cayenne and raw garlic.
+Mildly warming spices like cumin, coriander, turmeric and fennel are beneficial and actually cool Pitta from a digestive perspective.

 Is coffee good or bad for Pitta?

-Coffee aggravates Pitta due to its acidity and stimulating nature.
-If you drink coffee, limit to one small cup in the morning, never on an empty stomach.
-Better alternatives are peppermint tea, CCF tea, or room-temperature water with mint.
+Coffee aggravates Pitta.
+The acidity and the stimulation both.
+If you drink coffee, limit to one small cup in the morning.
+Never on an empty stomach.
+Better alternatives: peppermint tea, CCF tea, or room-temperature water with mint.

 Written by